• Skip to main content

 • Trumpet

-• Songs For Productivity
+• Songs About Things

 March 1, 2017 By Camila Leave a Comment

-Can Anyone Sing“Can everyone sing?”
+Can Anyone Sing“Can anyone sing?”

 You have no idea how often I get asked a variation of that question.
-And the answer is “no.” But most people can.
+And the answer is “no.”

 If you instead ask “Can I sing?” the answer is almost always “yes.”

-Almost everyone can sing, with some training.
-The only people who can never learn to sing are those who are tone deaf or who have a medical issue that prevents their vocal cords from working properly.
+The only people who can never learn to sing are those who are tone deaf, or those who have a medical issue that prevents their vocal cords from working properly.

-From experience, I know a bunch of you just pointed to yourselves at the mention of the words “tone deaf.”
 A lot of people think they are tone deaf, because they are not able to carry a tune and sing on pitch.

-The truth is, very few people are actually tone deaf.
-If you think you might be one of them, here is an online test you can take.
 It shouldn’t take more than 5 minutes and I am certain you will learn that you are not tone deaf at all.
 It is very rare for someone to fail that test.

-So I Can Sing…Why Do I Sound So Terrible Then?
+Anyone Can Sing…Why Do I Sound So Terrible Then?

 While almost everyone CAN learn to sing reasonably well, most never do.